xeolabs/xeogl/README.md

 # XeoEngine

-XeoEngine is a 3D engine on WebGL that aims to provide lots of power and flexibility within a comprehensive component-based API.
+XeoEngine is a 3D engine on WebGL that aims to provide lots of power and flexibility within a comprehensive *object-component-based* API.

 This engine is based on lessons learned from the development and application of [SceneJS](http://scenejs.org).

-It's currently at **alpha** status, where the documentation is provided for peer review ***before*** the implementation is released.
+It's currently at **alpha** status, where in order to get the design right, the documentation is released for peer review *before* the implementation.

 ## Features